 Thelma has only been with one man and we find out when she picks up the thieving hitchhiker that she has been with him since she was 14.

 Louise had something horrible happen to her in Texas and refuses to go back.
 Thelma guesses that it was rape.

+What the hell kind of route is Louise driving?
 A detailed explanation of the American setting and stopovers can be found over at Twelve Mile Circle.